world-class/REPL/faq/README.md

 - **Your first step** should be to complete the **Orientation course** on Coursera – otherwise you won't be able to start your modules.
 Make sure you have selected _University of London_ for your modules on Coursera (see screenshot below) to display the course and then you can access it from [the home page](https://www.coursera.org/degrees/bachelor-of-science-computer-science-london/home) of this programme on Coursera or [directly from this link](https://www.coursera.org/learn/london-cs-orientation).
   ![coursera UoL selection](https://raw.githubusercontent.com/world-class/binary-assets/master/images/faq/coursera_uol_selection_2020-09-13.png)
 - Even once you have completed the **Orientation course**, you will get access to the modules **once the start date of the semester has been published** – check the home page of the student portal at https://my.london.ac.uk for an official answer and be on the lookout in the `#general` channel of the [Slack workspace](http://londoncs.slack.com/): it will be announced as soon as it is known.
 Additionally, make sure you have joined the `#announcements-from-uol` channel on Slack because official communication sent by UoL via email will be shared there (this is not a channel for questions, only for communication **FROM** UoL).

+### Getting access to student perks

+#### GitHub Student Pack

+- You can take advantage of the [GitHub student pack](https://education.github.com/pack) by registering with your student email and giving proof of enrollment (a screenshot of your latest payment for any module will do).
+- This gives you access to professional tools from JetBrains (IDEs), free domain names, access to courses on platforms such as FrontendMasters, etc.

+#### O'Reilly Online Learning - Library

+- [Access it from this link](https://go.oreilly.com/university-of-london-worldwide) to find a plethora of books on algorithms, computer science, math, software developement and many other interesting fields!

 ### :question: I need help!
 Whom should I ask